 VISA and Travel Information

-- New measures to strengthen border measures (April 1st, 2020) (Restricted entry countries)
+- New measures to strengthen border control (Additional restricted entry countries)

 - Japan's Enhanced Protection Measures to tackle COVID-19 Enhanced Quarantine Measure for Entrants from the United States (via Embassy of Japan, Washington)